Child Support in Germany

 Clarification and Enforcement of your Claims

-• Representation before the family court
+• Representation before the Family Court | Litigation

-• Clarification of all child support issues
+• Clarification of all child support legal issues

 • Calculation of the amount of child support according to the Düsseldorfer Maintenance Table